eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

 with the correct User.

 In this use case, a User is utilizing their Wallet Unit to confirm their identity.
-The User frequently access online services that demand authentication and currently employ multiple methods for identity verification while accessing these services.
-The User is also concerned about sharing Person Identification Data (PID) during online interactions.
+The User accesses online services that require authentication.
+The User is concerned about sharing Person Identification Data (PID) during online interactions.
 Their objectives include identifying themselves with services requiring User identification and maintaining control over personal data sharing.